 If you're feeling especially badass you could do this one for "as many rounds as possible".

 I love this glute finisher because it pairs a strength movement with a power movement.
-Plus it hits the glutes which are a crucial exercise to train.
+Plus it hits the two glute dominant exercises.
 Read what I mentioned above about kettlebell swings though.
 Really, don’t mess those up.
 It is a posterior chain exercise, not a squat.

 Load up your bar with a weight that you can perform for 21 reps.
 It should be challenging but you shouldn’t be grinding out those last few reps.